rubenlagus/TelegramBots/TelegramBots.wiki/understanding-the-library/Understanding-The-Library.md

 So how do we find out how to do things with the library?

 ## Understanding how the API is mapped in the library
+The base for all our operations is the [telegram bot api documentations](https://core.telegram.org/bots/api) .
+This 220 kB monster of a website will tell us almost everything we need to know about how to use the api.

+It is split into multiple sections.
+We can ignore the sections *Authorizing your bot", "Making Requests" and "Getting Updates".
+These things are done for us by the library.

+So, let's see how we can send a poll for example.
+First, lets take a look at the *Available Methods*.
+It already gives us a bunch of send methods

+* sendMessage
+* sendPhoto
+* sendAudio
+* sendDocument
+* sendVideo
+* sendAnimation
+* sendVoice
+* sendVideoNote
+* sendMediaGroup
+* sendLocation
+* sendVenue
+* sendContact
+* sendPoll
+* sendChatAction

+One of them sticks out to us. *sendPoll* looks promising, and when we take a look at the description